What are the most common Tesla Model 3 Problems?

 Alarm detectors on the Model 3 are hypersensitive and activated by loud ambient noise like thunderstorms.
 If you have a garage, keeping your model 3 tucked away during adverse weather can prevent potential alarm disturbances.

 Model 3 owners may experience difficulties with their Bluetooth dropping often and then not immediately reconnecting.
 A lot of vehicles share this issue, the fix is usually a software update.

 Many cars are experiencing problems with heat pumps particularly in colder climates, either requiring the car to be left for a few minutes or outright failing.
 This can make defrosting and keeping warm a real pain.
-Tesla have issued software updates by as far, they have not solved the issue in many cases.
+Tesla has issued software updates by as far, they have not solved the issue in many cases.
 We are waiting for further developments on this one.

 Many of the European imports have Lithium Iron or LFP batteries.
 These batteries do not perform well in the cold and wet areas of Northern Europe, significantly reducing range.
 As the heat pump in the 2021 model significantly reduces battery performance, this is even more of an issue on this version.
 Range anxiety is the number one concern EV owners report.
 On cold days planning your route carefully to include charge stops is essential to be safe.

 Tesla Model 3 Charging problems are incredibly common.
 The causes of these range from faulty superchargers, software glitches to faulty charging ports.
 These issues can be incredibly frustrating if you need to be somewhere.
 We have made an entire article on Model 3 charging problems for identifying and finding the best solution.